Ciguatera fish poisoning is among the most common reasons for fish poisoning around the world but how could it affect your pregnancy?

 Of the cases described, none of the liveborn infants appeared to have had lasting sequelae from exposure to the toxin.
 However, long-term adverse effects could not be completely excluded in the one infant exposed shortly before birth.
 The timing of the exposure in relation to delivery may have been a factor in this case.
 The association between the toxin and the abortion cannot be determined from the available data.
 Transplacental passage of the toxin has not been studied, but its high molecular weight (1112) presumably limits its transfer, at least early in gestation before thinning of the placental membranes has occurred.

-Breast Feeding Summary
+Breast Feeding and Ciguatera

 Ciguatoxin is apparently excreted in breast milk.
 A 4-month-old infant was breast fed 1 hour and 3 hours after his mother consumed a portion of a presumed ciguatera-infected fish (5).
 The mother's symptoms of poisoning developed within a few hours of ingesting the fish meal and resolved by 3 weeks.
 She continued to nurse her infant throughout the entire course of her illness.
 Approximately 10 hours after the first nursing following the mother's fish meal, the baby became colicky, irritable, and developed diarrhea lasting 48 hours, followed by a fine maculopapular rash.
 The signs and symptoms in the infant, which were considered compatible with ciguatera toxicity by the authors, completely resolved within 2 weeks (5).